guyLee687/Introduction-to-Algorithms-Abstract-Data-Type-Assignments/CMPS101S18PA3/README.txt

 HashTable.java - Contains a HashTable that stores a dictionary of keys that contain Anagrams.
 	           Uses LinkedList to handle collisions.

-test.java - Demonstrates HashTable.java and displays execution time to check O(1) running time.
+FindAnagrams.java - Demonstrates HashTable.java and displays execution time to check O(1) running time.

 wordList.txt - The list of words that will be stored in HashTable.java